Undone/mycryptochat/README.md

 Copy the configuration template from `inc/conf.template.php` to `inc/conf.php`

-Edit the configuration file `inc/conf.php`.
-You will have to change the SEED variable.

 The database type will be SQLite by default, the SQLite database is stored in `db/chatrooms.sqlite`.

 ## MySQL